 If you are a first-time trekker, we suggest you hire both a guide and a porter.
 Finding your way in the mountains could be tough on your own.
 If you trek with a guide they will help you navigate through the mountains.
 They help you communicate with the locals to learn about their cultures and traditions.

 Plus, if you travel with a guide then s/he helps you to arrange for your accommodations and plan your meals.
 While a porter will carry your luggage on your trail.

 A good guide will cost you $30 per day and a porter will charge you $25 per day.
-If you want, we can arrange the licensed guide and porter for your trip.
+If you want, we can arrange a licensed guide and porter for your trip.

-Langtang valley is a remote mountain range of Nepal.
-We advise you to get an insurance while traveling in such places.
-There are always risks of accidents, luggage loss, flight delay or cancellation.
+Langtang Valley is a remote mountain range of Nepal.
+We advise you to get insurance while traveling in such places.
+There are always risks of accidents, luggage loss, flight delay, or cancellation.
 During an emergency, you may need helicopter evacuation as well.

-Getting yourself an insurance will help you cover all the requirements.
+Getting yourself insurance will help you cover all the requirements.
 Sometimes you may get seriously ill and may need an immediate helicopter evacuation.
 Is such conditions, your Insurance policy becomes useful.
-Insurances usually are for a 30 day period and can cost around $150.
+Insurances usually are for a 30-day period and can cost around $150.
 But, the prices vary according to the companies.